 GE trees pose a greater threat of contamination than seen with GE crop plants, because trees live for decades, have so many nearby wild relatives and their pollen travels hundreds of miles.
 The scenario of contamination from trees genetically engineered to be insect resistance via Bt (as in past government field trials in Quebec), for example, warns of serious biodiversity impacts because Bt targets lepidoptera, a main food source for many birds.

-Groups can sign the letter asking the Government of Canada to ban GE trees.
+In Canada: Groups can sign the letter asking the Government of Canada to ban GE trees.
 Contact us to sign.

 For the health and future of Canada’s forest ecosystems and those around the world:

 1. We, the undersigned, ask for an end to existing field trials in Canada and an end to approvals for field trials of genetically engineered trees in Canada